salek7/seo-automations-agents/workflows/n8n/seo/technical-seo/self-saturation-analyzer/README.md

-# 📊 Analizator Self-Saturation (N8N)
+# 📊 Self-Saturation Analyzer (N8N)

-## Opis automatyzacji
+## Automation Description

-Workflow N8N ocenia parametr self-saturation na podstawie słów kluczowych z Google Sheets.
-Analizuje, jak dużo miejsca zajmują snippety, które nie dostarczają linków i wejść na stronę, oraz ocenia szanse na zwykłe wyniki organiczne.
+The N8N workflow evaluates the self-saturation parameter based on keywords from Google Sheets.
+It analyzes how much space is occupied by snippets that don't provide links and page visits, and assesses the chances for regular organic results.

-## Co to jest Self-Saturation?
+## What is Self-Saturation?

-Self-saturation to zjawisko, w którym Google wyświetla tak dużo featured snippets, AI Overviews, People Also Ask i innych elementów SERP, że pozostaje mało miejsca na tradycyjne wyniki organiczne z linkami.
+Self-saturation is a phenomenon where Google displays so many featured snippets, AI Overviews, People Also Ask, and other SERP elements that little space remains for traditional organic results with links.

-## Jak działa?
+## How it works?

-1. **Pobiera słowa kluczowe** z Google Sheets
+1. **Retrieves keywords** from Google Sheets
-2. **Pobiera wyniki wyszukiwania** dla każdego słowa kluczowego z SerpData.io
+2. **Fetches search results** for each keyword from SerpData.io
-3. **Analizuje strukturę SERP** i identyfikuje różne typy wyników
+3. **Analyzes SERP structure** and identifies different result types
-4. **Oblicza self-saturation score** na podstawie:
+4. **Calculates self-saturation score** based on:
    - Featured snippets
    - AI Overviews
    - People Also Ask